flexiooss/tea-time/README.md

 # Tea-time

-A time picker based on Hidenburg.
+A time picker based on Hidenburg
-You can select a time between 00:00 and 23h59

 ## Utilisation